Housing Statement

 • Requiring minimum property standards before advertising a property for lease.

-• Enhancing registration and CPD education requirements for agents’ representatives and estate agent association managers.
+• Enhancing registration and CPD education requirements for agents’ representatives, estate agents, and owners corporation managers.

 List of Reforms